Founder of African Entrepreneur Collective

 2015 Global Fellow

 African Entrepreneur Collective (AEC) is a collection of incubators, accelerators, and investment funds supporting young entrepreneurs in Africa.
-Our goal is simple: support local African entrepreneurs by providing them the capacity building, mentorship, and direct financing so that they can grow their enterprises to create jobs in their communities.
+AEC’s goal is simple: support local African entrepreneurs by providing them the capacity building, mentorship, and direct financing so that they can grow their enterprises to create jobs in their communities.
 Since launching in Rwanda in 2013, AEC has several brands under the AEC umbrella.
-Our signature program Inkomoko Business Development, works with 100 entrepreneurs annually, and our Kiva-backed loan fund, AEC Rwanda Trustee Ltd, provides direct financing.
+AEC’s signature program, Inkomoko Business Development, works with 100 entrepreneurs annually, and their Kiva-backed loan fund, AEC Rwanda Trustee Ltd, provides direct financing to entrepreneurs.
 Through these entities and more, AEC has helped create more than 700 jobs.